locka99/cpp-to-rust-book/src/features_of_rust/loops.md

 ### While let loop

-Just as there is an "if let" which tests and assigns a value that matches a pattern, there is also a "while let" equivalent:
+Just as there is an `if let` which tests and assigns a value that matches a pattern, there is also a `while let` equivalent:

 ```rust
 let mut iterator = vec.into_iter();